 Thinking about a Yosemite National Park camping trip?
 If you are, get your facts about Yosemite here first and plan accordingly.

-- Yosemite National Park is located close to the city of Mariposa, California.
+- Yosemite National Park is close to the city of Mariposa, California.

 - Close to 4 million people come to see the national park every year.